mastwet/mastwet/README.md

 # Hi,there is Mastwet(Canny Xie)👋
-- An Embedded Systems Engineer from China. 🇨🇳
+- An Embedded Systems Engineer ,Product Manager from China. 🇨🇳
 - Funder of Undefine Innovation,aim at brew the **greatest technology company or organization in the world**.
 - Leader of Rapidpulze,the **first music device opensource organization in china**.
 - This is my [blog]([https://www.cnblogs.com/bigtwetwet](https://www.cnblogs.com/bigtwetwet)), most of which is my study record, later thought, blog can also record some personal life what